ReiNoIkari/Morphological-Image-Processing/morpho.md

 ## Results

-This section will be dedicated to the results obtained using the default operations in ImageJ and if there are available some third party plugins.
-The image used is one of the sample available by default in ImageJ which is : Embryos.
-The original image will always be in binary mode.
+This section is dedicated to the results obtained using the default operations in ImageJ and if there are available some third party plugins.
+The image used is one of the sample available by default in ImageJ, called "Embryos".
+The input image will always be in binary mode.

 ### Erode and Dilate

-The erosion and dilates methods have been using the default functions available in ImageJ and with plugins created by the Institut Jean-Pierre Bourgin - INRA(MorphoLibJ).
-The original file must be a binary image, the final one will be of the same type.
-In ImageJ, we can't select a specific structuring element (or should i say we didn't find ---to be safe???? to debate-----)this one being a disk of size 3 whereas the MorphoLibJ plugin let the choice to the user.
+The erosion and dilates methods have been runing the default functions available in ImageJ and plugins created by the Institut Jean-Pierre Bourgin - INRA(MorphoLibJ).
+The original file have to be be a binary image, and the process' result will be of the same type.
+We encountered a problem by searching how to select a specific structuring element in ImageJ.
+Indeed, if the option exists, we didn't found it, this one being a disk of size 3 whereas the MorphoLibJ plugin allows the user to choose.

 <p align="center">
 <img src="/Results/combined_erode.png" width="1000" weight="center">